-8.48.1 HTML (Text) Components
+9.47.1 Adding MathJax to HTML Components

-In the HTML component editor, you can use MathJax both in Visual view and in HTML view.
+In the HTML component editor, you can use MathJax in both visual view and HTML view.

-8.48.2 Problem Components
+9.47.2 Adding MathJax to Problem Components

-In the problem component editor, you can use MathJax both in the Simple Editor and in the Advanced Editor.
+In the problem component editor, you can use MathJax in either the simple editor or advanced editor.

-In the example problem below, note that the Einstein equation in the explanation is enclosed in backslashes and parentheses, so it appears inline with the text.
-The Navier-Stokes equation is enclosed in backslashes and brackets, so it appears on its own line.
+In the example that follows, note that the Einstein equation in the explanation is enclosed in backslashes and parentheses, so it appears inline with the text.
+The Navier-Stokes equation is enclosed in backslashes and brackets, so it appears on its own line (display).